afnleaf/knowbase2/computers/ai/llm-thoughts.md

     - inherently one dimensional across the token string
     - the weights are are multi dimensional, d+
     - thought is also d+
 - No true model of reality/physics
-- No integration with sensorimotor experience
-    - Needs an avatar in the world.
+- No integration with sensorimotor experience: needs an avatar in the world.

 #### Ways to ground language in real-world experience
 I think the jet engine could be that real world experience stuff.